node-red/node-red.github.io/docs/creating-nodes/help-style-guide.md

 *Since 2.1.0* : The help text can be provided as markdown rather than HTML.
 In this case the `type` attribute of the `<script>` tag must be `text/markdown`.
+*Caution* When creating markdown help text be watch out for indentation, markdown is whitespace sensitve so all lines should have no leading whitespace inside the `<script>` tags.

 <hr/>